Jimfarrugia/crypto-watch/README.md

 Your favorite cryptocurrencies will be listed before any others in the navigation bar so you can view them quickly without having to search for them.

 ### 'Notifications' Update (Nov.
 2021)
-While logged-in, you can setup notifications from the notifications page.
+While logged-in, you can add or remove notifications from the notifications page.

-Notifications which have had their thresholds' met will be counted and reflected in the header button.
+Notifications which have had their thresholds met will be counted and reflected in the header button.

+You can see a list of active notifications at the top of the notifications page.

 ## Running the App Locally